NobootRecord/Brainfunky/README.md

 # Brainfunky (bfnky)

-Ultra-tiny Brainfuck interpretator I wrote in pure C just for fun.
+Ultra-tiny Brainfuck interpreter I wrote in pure C just for fun.
 Recommended compiling with TCC for the best performance.
 Usage: bfnky scriptFileName

 ----------------------------